RandyYanish/SVG-Logo-Maker/README.md

 ## Description

 This application will help you to generate an svg file with your own custom input and color choices.
-For a walkthrough of the application, watch it on [Youtube]('youtubelinkhere')
+For a walkthrough of the application, watch it on [Youtube]('[youtubelinkhere](https://youtu.be/VFnI4veuMIM)')

 ## Table of Contents: